 1. You need to obtain a letter of approval, you can do this through your hotel, through your travel tour agency or through VOA focused agency.

-An easy option is to simply use an online VOA agency to complete your online Vietnam Visa application.
+An easy option is to simply use an online VOA agency like vietnam-visa.com to complete your online application.

 Tip: It is common practise for these companies/hotels to compile a list of different travellers on the one letter and therefore your letter will consist of various traveller names, with their date of birth as well as passport numbers visible to everyone who receives this letter.
 This is common practise. f you are worried about the presence of all your details on this piece of paper, it would be recommended to take option B or C listed below, (which is more expensive).